PrdxGamesMC/Development/README.md

 # Development
-In this repository, contains any project that is in development, or has a known bug or error.
+In this repository, contains any project that is in development, or has any known bug or error.
 Hopefully these projects are easy enough to finish

+For any project being updated, its most recent, functional version, will be linked in the 'Repositories'

 ## Contents:
-  `BlackJack.py` Working On Hand Split Functionality
+  `blackjack.py`

+## Repositories:
+  `blackjack.py`